MicrosoftDocs/memdocs/memdocs/intune/apps/android-deployment-scenarios-app-protection-work-profiles.md

 - **End-user privacy**: APP-WE and Android Enterprise personally-owned work profiles separate end users content on the device, and data managed by the mobile device management (MDM) administrator.
 In both scenarios, IT admins enforce policies, such as PIN-only authentication on organization-managed apps or identities.
 IT admins are unable to read, access, or erase data that's owned or controlled by end users.

 Whether you choose APP-WE or Android Enterprise personally-owned work profiles for your BYOD deployment depends on your requirements and business needs.
 The goal of this article is to provide guidance to help you decide.
+For more information related to managed Android devices, see [Manage Android personally-owned/corporate-owned work profile devices with Intune](../enrollment/android-enterprise-overview.md).

 ## About Intune app protection policies